MOVEMENT BASED TRAINING FOR SENIORS

 Health and fitness ads, branding, and marketing are typically dominated by images of photogenic young people bursting with vitality.
-That might be the kind of advertising that gets those in a similar age group through the doors and to sign up for memberships.
-But as important as this demographic is to sustaining the industry, it’s by no means the fastest growing segment.
-For that, we have to look to the other end of the age scale.
 There are currently over 40 million Americans who are 65 or older (13 percent of the total population), and if current demographics and life expectancy remain the same, that number is expected to reach 89 million by 2050.

 And yet age-related physical decline is not an inevitability.
 McMahan references a study published in the Journal of the American Academy of Orthopedic Surgeons which states that regular exercise can reduce age-related reductions in cardiovascular function by up to 50 percent.
 Plus, two studies on older cyclists cited in the New York Times show that consistent physical activity can preserve muscular and immune function and keep people biologically “young” at a cellular level.
 In a previous study by the same British researchers, eager cyclists in their 70s “proved to have reflexes, memories, balance and, metabolic profiles that more closely resembled those of 30-year-olds than of the sedentary older group.”

-This means that as a trainer, we can have a big impact on this rapidly expanding population group.
-One thing to recognize is that certain types of exercise programs are typically not well suited to seniors.
-“We often need to get older people away from high volume, high-risk movement and guide them towards high quality, low-risk movement,” said Chris Cygul, a TRX Master Trainer and the owner of St. Augustine Fitness, the only TRX Premier Training Facility in Northeast Florida.
+One thing to recognize is that most types of group fitness exercise programs are typically not well suited to seniors.
+“We often need to get older people away from high volume, high-risk movement and guide them towards high quality, low-risk movement,” said Chris Cygul, a TRX Master Trainer and the owner of TRX Training St. Augustine, the only Licensed TRX Premier Training Facility in Northeast Florida.
 “This begins with an assumption that there could be some limitations – like a hip replacement or shoulder injury – that we might have to work around, while reassuring the client that you’re going to take good care of them and get them moving without aggravating their pain points.”

 Such an approach is in line with TRX’s movement quality-centric method for training people of any age group.
 Just as with younger clients, you should start by helping older people understand and master TRX Foundational Movements like the lunge, hinge, pull, and squat.
 From there, you can appropriately build on this solid base by carefully adding volume, intensity, and load.
 For those members who have the kind of restrictions Cygul mentioned, one of the benefits of Suspension Training is that it enables you to scale exercises.
 By simply moving closer or further from the "anchor point,” almost any Suspension Training exercise can be modified to meet the needs of any user.
 Because load/resistance can be modified and/or spread across several joints and muscles groups, greater volume of work can be accomplished, which leads to increases in strength and potentially lean muscle mass.
 So someone might be unable to do a full Atomic Push-up to begin with, but maybe they could do the first part of the exercise from a kneeling position.
 Or if they cannot perform a full squat, they might be able to start with a partial one using the straps for support.